lever/postings-api/README.md

 ### The API does not:

-- Let you do full-text searches over open jobs
+- Let you do full-text searches over open jobs.
 - Support cross-origin HTTP requests from sites outside of your company's domains/subdomains.
     - Note: The postings API _does_ support cross-origin requests from your company's domains/subdomains, via CORS.
 For example, requests from `yourcompanyname.com` and subdomains like `careers.yourcompanyname.com` are allowed.
 - Let you access internal job postings.
 - Provide an iframe view for job detail pages or for application forms.
-You should either send applicants to the jobs site hosted at jobs.eu.lever.co or build your own detail view and application form on top of our JSON API.
+You should either send applicants to the jobs site hosted at your Lever-hosted job site ([global][lever-job-site-global] / [EU][lever-job-site-eu]) or build

+  your own detail view and application form on top of our JSON API.
 - Let you specify custom success and error URLs for job postings.
 - Expose custom questions built into your job postings.